 There are five members of the Council including the Chair.
 The members were appointed by the Minister for Finance based on their experience and competence in domestic and international macroeconomic and fiscal matters.
 The Council tends to have an international dimension with some members based outside of Ireland.

 Initial appointments to the Council have been made on a staggered basis with terms of office ranging from two to four years.
 Thereafter the standard term of office is for four years.
-Council members cannot serve more than two consecutive terms but are eligible for reappointment at a later time.
+Effective 16 December 2020, Council members cannot serve more than three consecutive terms but are eligible for reappointment at a later time.

 Council members may resign at any time during their term of office by official letter submitted to the Minister for Finance.